go-debos/debos/docker/README.md

 Check that `kvm` is enabled and writable by the user running the docker container by running ```ls /dev/kvm```

 ## Usage
+/!\ This container should be used as an executable, i.e. there is no need to add `debos` after `godebos/debos`.

 To build `recipe.yaml`:
 ```
 cd <PATH_TO_RECIPE_DIR>